 Nature Photography: Enjoy breathtaking vistas and world-class views.
 The backdrop of Kīlauea Point is a photographer’s dream!

 Shopping: The Kīlauea Point Natural History Association operates a bookstore filled with memoirs and educational resources.
-Proceeds support environmental education programs at Kīlauea Point.
+Proceeds support Environmental Education and Refuge Complex programs.